 To help our students to view the world with an analytical and inquisitive approach.
 To ask probing questions about how and why things work, and to be able to critically evaluate the importance of new discoveries and inventions.

 At Key Stage 3 Science follows the National Curriculum, and aims to not only deliver the fundamental concepts, but also focuses heavily on equipping students with the investigative skills necessary to become true scientists.
 In both Year 7 and 8, the science curriculum is split equally into 4 disciplines: biology; chemistry; physics; and working scientifically (skills).

-Year 7 Term 2: Reproduction and Growth; Atoms, Elements and Compounds; Electricity and Electromagnetism
+Year 7 Term 2: Forces and Motion, Reproduction and Ecosystems

-Year 8 Term 2: Genetics and Evolution; Materials and Everyday Chemistry; Waves
+Year 8 Term 2: Earth and Materials, Space and Electricity.

-Year 8 Term 3: Ecosystems; Acids and Alkalis; and Space
+Year 8 Term 3: Magnetism, Sound and Light.

 Working scientifically is embedded in every unit studied.